Biden cancels visits to Australia and Papua New Guinea as debt ceiling negotiations continue - Local News 8

 By Maegan Vazquez and Allie Malloy, CNN

-(CNN) — President Joe Biden is canceling his upcoming visits to Papua New Guinea and Australia due to the ongoing debt ceiling negotiations in Washington, an administration official told CNN.
+(CNN) — President Joe Biden is canceling his upcoming visits to Papua New Guinea and Australia due to the ongoing debt ceiling negotiations in Washington, the White House confirmed Tuesday.

+White House press secretary Karine Jean-Pierre said in a statement Biden spoke to Australian Prime Minister Anthony Albanese earlier Tuesday to inform him he will be “postponing” the trip and invited the prime minister for an official state visit “at a time to be agreed by the teams.”
+Jean-Pierre added that the “President’s team engaged” with the prime minister of Papua New Guinea.

 Biden will still travel to Japan starting Wednesday as part of what was supposed to be a weeklong trip through the Pacific region.